aryoda/tryCatchLog/vignettes/README_FIRST.txt

 Open questions:

-- Is it possible to support all R versions (with and without the fixed version) with one single vingnette code?
+- Is it possible to support all R versions (with and without the fixed version) with one single vignette code?

 TODOs: